 Adding a component to a Batch Group

-The Model and Element components have a Batch Group property to assign a model into a batch group.
+The Model component has a Batch Group property to assign a model into a batch group.

 Rules for combining mesh instances